Home | Events | Site Map | Contact Us

 • acknowledges the necessity of working in close partnership with — and serving — local groups to achieve conservation goals.

-ELI’s State Biodiversity Program has three areas of focus:
+ELI’s State and Federal Biodiversity Program has two areas of focus:

 Individual State Biodiversity Efforts

 • In Pennsylvania, ELI assisted the multi-stakeholder Pennsylvania Biodiversity Partnership in a review of the law, policies, and institutions that affect biodiversity in Pennsylvania.
 This analysis supported the Partnership’s development of a comprehensive statewide strategy to sustain and restore the biodiversity of the Commonwealth on public and private lands and waters.
-The Partnership released its summary report in December 2002 (http://www.pabiodiversity.org/publications.cfml) and will be releasing detailed analyses including ELI’s research in 2003.
+The Partnership released its summary report in December 2002 (http://www.pabiodiversity.org/publications.cfml).
 ELI is working with a broad-based group of public and private partners to identify key opportunities to make Pennsylvania laws and policies support viable ecosystems, prevent habitat fragmentation and degradation, and control invasive exotic species.

 • In Indiana, ELI published Indiana’s Biological Diversity: Strategies and Tools for Conservation, the publication of which catalyzed the formation of the Indiana Biodiversity Initiative, a diverse coalition working to develop a statewide strategy for protecting biodiversity.
 The coalition includes state and federal agencies, non-profit conservation groups, including The Nature Conservancy, Hoosier Environmental Council, and Sierra Club, private sector companies, including Eli Lilly and Cinergy Corp., and the farm community, including the Indiana Farm Bureau.